aws-samples/aws-bootstrap-kit-examples/source/1-SDLC-organization/README.md

 **Let's assign the Developers group to Dev, Staging and Prod accounts with this new SSO Administrator user**

-#### Link Developers group to proper AWS accounts and proper permissions

-Now we are going to assign the **Developers** group to the Dev account with the **PowerUserAccess** permission set.
-We will also asign it to the Staging and Prod accounts with the **ViewOnlyAccess** permission set.

-1. Search for *SSO* on the console home page and go to the service

-1. Click on *AWS Accounts*

-1. Select your *Dev* account and click *Assign users*

-1. Go to *Groups* tab, select *Developers* group and click *Next: Permissions set*

-1. Select *PowerUserAccess* permissions set and click *Finish*

-1. It will take a few seconds to configure your Dev account

-1. Click on *Proceed to AWS accounts*

-1. Select your *Staging* and *Prod* accounts and click *Assign users*

-1. Go to *Groups* tab, select *Developers* group and click *Next: Permissions set*

-1. Select *ViewOnlyAccess* permissions set and click *Finish*

-1. It will take a few seconds to configure your *Staging* and *Prod* account

-1. Click on *Proceed to AWS accounts*

-**Now let's create your Developer user !**

 #### Create a developer SSO user

 (This section is optional but will be one to use each time you want to onboard a new dev in your team)

-Now we are going to create a Developer user, we basically will follow the steps listed in the [official documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html):
+Now we are going to create a Developer user with enough rate to develop and publish an app to the different environemnt, we basically will follow the steps listed in the [official documentation](https://docs.aws.amazon.com/singlesignon/latest/userguide/addusers.html):

 1. Click on the *Users* section